-Waiting lists are held until the start of the Spring Term for incoming Year 7 and Year 12 only.
-Provided that the school has been named (and a higher preference has not been offered already) offers after the first round will be made from the waiting list.
+Provided that the school has been named (and a higher preference has not been offered already) offers after the first round will be made to children on the waiting list.

-Offers made on 1st March 2016
+Offers made on National Offer Day 2nd March 2018

 Offers are made by the child's home authority as per the co-ordinated secondary school scheme with neighbouring authorities.
 Subject to the arrangements of the home authority, parents will be expected to accept the offer within 2 weeks of the offer being made.
 A further letter reminding parents will be sent before the child is withdrawn from the offer lists.